 a) Paddle gearing should be:

-f) On waterways where gate paddles were fitted to supplement ground paddles, these should be retained or reinstated as and when top gates are replaced.
+g) On waterways where gate paddles were fitted to supplement ground paddles, these should be retained or reinstated as and when top gates are replaced.
+At locks where queues develop regularly during busy periods, the addition of gate paddles, if not previously fitted, should be considered as a means of increasing boat traffic capacity.

-g) To avoid wear and/or slipping of the windlass spindles on new and restored locks should be to standard cross section dimensions.
+h) To avoid wear and/or slipping of the windlass, spindles on new and restored locks should be to standard cross section dimensions.

-h) Paddle Pawls should not be installed in such a way as to prevent prompt dropping of the paddle gear in the case of an emergency
+i) Paddle pawls should not be installed in such a way as to prevent prompt dropping of the paddle gear in the case of an emergency

 b) Where they are used for access across locks, all footboards, tops of balance beams and metal- or wooden-decked footbridges should have non-slip surfaces.

-c) Where practicable and on all new locks, foot board at lock tails should be fixed so as not to project into lock.
+c) Where practicable and on all new locks, foot boards at lock tails should be fixed so as not to project into lock,

 a) Ladders should: